mwolford/learning/structurizr-dsl/README.md

 # Structurizr DSL Learning Notes

+> [!NOTE]
+> The examples are not a realy system or solution.
+This also might not be the best Architecture, this was made just for the purposes of learning DSL.

 ## Styling DSL with Tags

 In Structurizr DSL, you can style your diagrams using tags.
 Tags are a way to categorize and style elements and relationships.
 You can define styles for tags and those styles will be applied to all elements and relationships with that tag.